Brian Milne | Xyst Ltd

 Through his involvement with the Yardstick program as the Project Director for the Parks project, and as an auditor, he has gained an extensive knowledge of differing practices and issues within the parks and recreation sector, and a good understanding of what best practice actually is.
 Similarly, his contacts and professional networks span both sides of the Tasman, South Africa and Europe, in more than 60 Councils.

-He has been the leader of several service delivery review projects for clients in New Zealand and Australia, and he co-authored Practice Note 10.3 on parks levels of service.
+He has been the leader of several service delivery review projects for clients in New Zealand and Australia, and he co-authored Practice Note 10.3 and 10.4 on parks levels of service and service delivery.